 UBE has appointed Ernst & Young ShinNihon LLC to undertake audit operations for the accounting audit.
-The names of the certified public accountants who executed accounting audit operations in fiscal 2015 are as listed below.
+The names of the certified public accountants who executed accounting audit operations in fiscal 2016 are as listed below.

-Names and other details of certified p mes and other details of certified public accountants Designated Limited Liability Partner Tomohiro Narita Ernst & Young ShinNihon LLC Tatsuya Suzuki Koichiro Haraga
+Names and other details of certified public accountants Name of the auditing firm Designated Limited Liability Partner Tomohiro Narita Ernst & Young ShinNihon LLC Tatsuya Suzuki Koichiro Haraga